 Symptoms to watch for are:

-The side effects of Rimadyl are mostly attributable to liver, kidney, and gastrointestinal problems: in some dogs, Rimadyl causes ulceration and bleeding in the gut, damage to the kidney function, and liver failure due to Hepatotoxicity, all of which are potentially fatal.
+The side effects of Rimadyl in dogs are mostly attributable to liver, kidney, and gastrointestinal problems.
+In some dogs, Rimadyl causes ulceration and bleeding in the gut, damage to the kidney function, and liver failure due to Hepatotoxicity, all of which are potentially fatal.

 What should I do if my dog appears to be suffering from Rimadyl side effects?

 If your dog has been given Rimadyl and you suspect it has had an adverse reaction to the drug, there are a number of steps you should take without delay.
 Firstly stop giving Rimadyl to your dog immediately, and then take the dog to your veterinarian clinic and tell them you suspect Rimadyl toxicity is the culprit.
 If the adverse effects of Rimadyl are caught quickly enough, the right course of treatment can be given and the dog should recover.

 It is important to remember that not all dogs will experience side effects from Rimadyl, and in some cases the benefits of the medication can often outweigh the risks of Rimadyl side effects in dogs.
 However, it is always a good idea to have an open and honest conversation with your veterinarian about any concerns you may have and to work together to find the best treatment options for your furry friend.

 However, it is a good idea to keep accurate records of your dog’s symptoms and treatment in the event that you need to make a claim against Pfizer for a refund of your veterinarian expenses.